martin-steinegger/academic-kickstart/content/home/mst_lab.md

 Our group develops novel computational methods that combine big data algorithms and machine learning to gain insights into unexplored microbial communities.
 - Sequence search, clustering and assembly
-- Pathogens detection
+- Pathogen detection
-- Metagenomics analysis
+- Metagenomic analysis
 - Protein function and structure prediction